3d-paws/3D-PAWS-Particle-FullStation/docs/Sensors.md

   CH-5 TSM NF
   CH-6 TSM NF
   CH-7.0 TSM OK

-Where the .0 is the first occurance of a discovered sensor on this channel. \
+The .0 on the "CH-7.0" above is representing the first occurance of a discovered sensor on this channel. \
-In the future we may be supporting other sensors on the mux
+In the future we may be supporting other sensors on the mux.

- *  MUX sensors where [1-8] is the MUX channel
+ MUX sensors are reported bith the below tag names.
- *  tsmt-[1-8]    Tinovi Soil Moisture temperature
- *  tsme25-[1-8]  Tinovi Soil Moisture e25
- *  tsmec-[1-8]   Tinovi Soil Moisture ec
- *  tsmvwc-[1-8]  Tinovi Soil Moisture vwc
+ [1-8] is the MUX channel the sensor was found on. tsmt-[1-8]    Tinovi Soil Moisture temperature tsme25-[1-8]  Tinovi Soil Moisture e25 tsmec-[1-8]   Tinovi Soil Moisture ec tsmvwc-[1-8]  Tinovi Soil Moisture vwc
 </pre>

 ### Derived Sensor Observations